t-goetz/odin-recipes/README.md

-This will be a "basic recipe website", fulfilling the requirements of the Odin Project "Foundations" course.
+This will be a "basic recipe website," fulfilling the requirements of the Odin Project "Foundations" course.